peerkar/liferay-gsearch/README.md

 ## gsearch-test-theme
 A test theme embedding miniportlet into it.

-## gsearch-item-highlighter-tag
+## gsearch-highligh-result-item-by-tag
 An item highlighter example module adding possibility to highlight items on the result list if they have certain tags.
+This module is utilizing the GSearch  ResultItemProcessor API.

-## gsearch-audience-targeting <a name="Modules_Audience_Targeting"></a>
+## gsearch-query-contributor-audience-targeting
 Audience Targeting module enabling result items boosting if they match current user's segments.
+This module is using the GSearch QueryContributor API

-## gsearch-elasticsearch-adapter <a name="Modules_Adapter"></a>
+## gsearch-elasticsearch-adapter
 A custom Elasticsearch adapter implementing Elasticsearch QueryStringQuery translator into Liferay portal search API.
 It has also index setting customizations: custom analyzers for keyword suggester and ascii folding filter for the title, description and content fields to better support non-ascii characters (for us non English speaking people).

 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter).